 Database and spreadsheet programs, such as Access and Excel, store the information that you type in cells as raw data.
 Formatting that you apply in Access or Excel, such as fonts and colors, isn't stored with the raw data.
 When you merge information from a data file into a Word document, you are merging the raw data without the applied formatting.

-To format the data in the document, select the mail merge field, and then format it, just as you would format any text.
+- Select the mail merge field.
 Make sure that the selection includes the chevrons (« ») that surround the field.